 Born in Texas in 1931 in a poor rural area, Ailey was inspired to dance after seeing Ballet Russes de Monte Carlo as a schoolboy.
-He trained at Lester Horton Studio in New York and later with Martha Graham, Doris Humphrey and Katherine Durham.
+He trained at Lester Horton Dance Theater in Los Angeles and later with Martha Graham, Doris Humphrey and Katherine Durham.
 He supported himself during his studies by dancing in Broadway musicals and teaching.
 During this time he was lead dancer in Jamaica, a musical choreographed by Jack Cole.

 In 1958 Ailey founded the Alvin Ailey American Dance Theatre.
 The company’s twin aims were to express black cultural heritage and enrich American dance.
 His choreography showed a highly individual mix of elements taken from primitive dance, modern dance and jazz dance.
 His most famous and popular work is probably Revelations.

 Arthur Mitchell challenged the idea that black bodies were not suited to classical ballet.
 He danced with George Balanchine's New York City Ballet in the 1950s and 1960s, the first black dancer to become a leading dancer with a ballet company.

 In 1957, Mitchell was not yet a soloist.
 He also had a foot injury but Balanchine was eager to begin work on his new ballet Agon, saying 'OK, I'll do everything for you on the right foot'.
 The music too was a problem.
 The score was a new one by Igor Stravinsky.
 'There are parts I don't understand,' the company pianist said.
 'That's all right,' replied the composer, 'I don't understand them either'.